serralvo/serralvo.github.io/_posts/2020-10-17-mocking-singleton-to-increase-testability-in-swift.markdown

 layout: post
 ---

-This article will take about 10 minutes to read.

 > This is my first post that is part of a series about Singletons and Tests in Swift.
 In this one, I'll show how to make parts of your system that use a Singleton being testable.

 Singleton is a very popular design pattern on Apple's ecosystem.
 You probably have faced `Network.shared`, `UserDefaults.standard`, or other similar implementations around your project.
 To be honest, I think you probably have a Singleton made by your team in your project and you are here looking for some solution that helps you add testability to it.
 The good news is: you found it.